WordPress Backup 2022- Why do I find Duplicator Pro better than UpdraftPlus

 Which WordPress backup method is best?

 Better safe than sorry.
 I recommend using a mix between Method 1 and Method 3.
 Choose a hosting company that offers daily backups in their plan.
 Also, use a backup plugin and backup your website to a storage cloud provider.
 If you have a NAS locally, back up to the NAS using FTP.
 In that case, you have copies locally too.
-When using Duplicator Pro, as mentioned, no prior WordPress installation is required, and you can quickly restore to another host.
+No prior WordPress installation is required when using Duplicator Pro, and you can quickly restore to another host.

 At least three copies are required to maintain a disaster recovery plan.
 One copy is your production website, one copy is the daily backup of your hosting company, and the third copy is on a separate device locally or remotely on a NAS, Google Drive, or OneDrive.